+Human Relations

-Human Relations Meets Goal Areas: 07, 08 Covers concepts and ideas enabling students to recognize and identify oppression, discrimination, and racism, along with learning techniques for building community in a pluralistic society with its great variety of cultures, value systems, and life styles.
+Meets Goal Areas: 07.08 Human Relations covers concepts and ideas enabling students to recognize and identify oppression, discrimination, and racism, along with learning techniques for building community in a pluralistic society with its great variety of cultures, value systems, and life styles.
 Includes study of the cultural content, worldview, and concepts that comprise Minnesota-based American Indian tribal government, history, language, and culture.

-SOC 2210 Marriage and the Family
+Marriage and the Family

-Reviews historical and cultural perspectives of American family systems.
+Marriage and the Family reviews historical and cultural perspectives of American family systems.
 Assesses the current ideals, functions, stresses and trends of the family.
 Topics include courtship, factors associated with marital success, roles and role expectations, statuses, alternatives to traditional systems, communication, marital dissolution and cross-cultural patterns.
 Prerequisite: STSK 0095 or placement by multiple measures.